 You can of course save yourself a little time by picking up the salad at Aldis, but you’ll save some money and be able to make a big batch if you make this yourself.

-This chickpea edamame salad doubles as a dip which I love to each with tortilla chips!
+This recipe doubles as a dip that’s delicious served with tortilla chips!
 It’s a great appetizer or healthy snack.

 The main ingredients in this chickpea edamame salad (or dip depending on how you want to enjoy this) are: